RothAndrew/mf-google-import-user-guide/user_guide.md

 MF Google Import can be installed using the MSI file provided on this page.
 It will create a desktop shortcut and start menu entry under Start>Programs>Andrew Roth Solution Development.

 ##M-Files Configuration
-MF Google Import requires the following properties to be aliased.
+MF Google Import requires the following properties to be created and aliased.
 You will be asked for the aliases in the MF Google Import Configuration Tool.
 * Message ID
 * Thread/Conversation ID

-Additionally, you may assign aliases to the following properties in M-Files.
+Additionally, you may create and assign aliases to the following properties in M-Files.
+If you define the aliases for these fields in the MF Google Import configuration tool the properties will be automatically added to the imported emails.
 * Send Date
 * Send Time
 * To Address